mkwok47/portfolio/README.txt

 Projects from my different domains of interest.
-All work shown is my own work.
+All work is of my own.